 Certified Judges

 Judges are the backbone of the Barbershop Harmony Society’s Contest system.
 Each judge has gone through several years of rigorous training in judging and coaching.
 As such, they are incredibly knowledgeable and valuable resources!
+Please reach out to them for advice, coaching, or personalized instruction.

-Music Category
+Musicality Category

-The Music judge is responsible for adjudicating the musical elements in the performance, judging the extent to which the musical performance displays the hallmarks of the barbershop style and the degree to which the musical performance demonstrates an artistic sensitivity to the music’s primary theme(s).
+The Musicality judge is responsible for adjudicating the musical elements in the performance, judging the extent to which the musical performance displays the hallmarks of the barbershop style and the degree to which the musical performance demonstrates an artistic sensitivity to the music’s primary theme(s).

 The sensitive handling of musical elements, such as melody, harmony, and embellishments, demonstrates musicality in a performance.
 A strong musical performance is one in which everything provided by the composer and arranger is skillfully delivered and effectively integrated in support of the musical theme.

-Read the full Music Category Description
+Read the full Musicality Category Description

 Watch a presentation from Harmony University 2017 on the Music Category

-RMD Music Category Judges
+RMD Musicality Category Judges

 Brett Foster